OPA + Terraform S3 Policy Guide (Windows)

 cd C:\OPA_S3 terraform init terraform plan -out=s3.tfplan terraform show -json s3.tfplan > s3-plan.json

-This creates a machine-readable s3-plan.json
+This creates a machine-readable s3-plan.json for OPA.

 4. Create OPA Policy